mondeja/pr-linked-issues-action/README.md

-Currently [is not possible][support-ref-closed-issues], even with the [GraphQL v4 Github API][graphql-api], get those issues that will be closed by a pull request, so this action uses HTML parsing of the Github API UI to retrieve this information.
+Currently [is not possible][support-ref-closed-issues], even with the [GraphQL v4 Github API][graphql-api], get those issues that will be closed by a pull request, so this action uses HTML parsing of the Github UI to retrieve this information.

 **USE IT AT YOUR OWN RISK**